Best Security Practices for Mac and F-Secure

 - What are the best practices for web surfing?

-One of them is use either Chrome or Firefox.
+One of them is use either Chrome or Firefox.- Can we run browsers in Sandboxes?
+Would this make a difference?

 Yes you can, but this is a bit overkilled unless your computer is being used for a very secret project / or handles very sentitive data.
 The difference is it would be a bit harder for virus to get from the Sandbox into the real environment.